cilium/design-cfps/cilium/CFP-33716-distributed-packet-tracing.md

 - For packets that don’t have trace IDs, we don’t modify the sk_buff struct.

 **Considerations:**
-- Accessing the data requires extra memory access (dereferencing the pointer).
+- Requires extra memory access to dereference the pointer.
 - Management of two buffers concurrently introduces additional complexity.